Germany's Greens hit poll high, ahead of Merkel's bloc: survey | DW | 06.06.2019

 The opposition Greens have hit a record high in a new opinion poll, pulling ahead of Angela Merkel's conservatives.
 The center-left SPD have dropped even further, slipping behind the far-right Alternative for Germany.

-Thursday's reading amounted to a 6% month-on-month gain for the Greens, who in last month's European Parliament election came second among German voters on 20.5%, behind Merkel's bloc, on a mandate focused on issues such as climate change and renewable-based economics.
+In last month's European Parliament elections, the Greens came second among German voters with 20.5%, behind Merkel's bloc, with a mandate focused on issues such as climate change and renewables-based economy.

-In another boon for the Greens, the party's dual leadership of Robert Habeck and Annalena Baerbock (pictured above) got 36% and 26% respectively, placing them fourth and sixth as preferred national politicians in Thursday's findings published by Germany's ARD public broadcasting.
+In another boon for the Greens, the party's dual leadership of Robert Habeck and Annalena Baerbock polled at 36% and 26% respectively, placing them fourth and sixth as preferred national politicians in Thursday's findings published by Germany's ARD public broadcaster.

-Merkel maintained her top placing on 53%, only 2% down of her Deutschlandtrend rating in May.
+Merkel maintained her top placing at 53%, only 2% down from her Deutschlandtrend rating in May.

-CDU chairperson Annegret Kramp-Karrenbauer, who in December took over from Merkel as conservative CDU party leader, slumped 12 percentage points to 24%.

-That was Kramp-Karrenbauer's lowest rating in a Deutschlandtrend survey conducted by the institute Infratest dimap which asked 1,500 Germans how they would vote if an election were to occur next Sunday.
+Annegret Kramp-Karrenbauer, who in December took over from Merkel as conservative CDU party leader, slumped 12 percentage points to 24% in the poll, which asked 1,500 Germans how they would vote if an election were to be held on Sunday.

-Only 27% thought she would make a good chancellor, a role reputedly envisaged for Kramp-Karrenbauer by Merkel.
+The poor result for Kramp-Karrenbauer, also known as AKK, was her lowest rating yet in a Deutschlandtrend survey.
+Only 27% thought she would make a good chancellor.

 Far-right AfD ahead of Social Democrats

-For the Social Democrats and Merkel's conservatives the Deutschlandtrend results are their worse ever.
-Several decades ago they dueled each in the 30-to-40% range.

-The pro-business liberal Free Democrats (FDP) remained on 8% Thursday.
-And, the ex-communist Left party slipped to 7%, down 2% on last month.
+The business-friendly Free Democrats (FDP) remained at 8% Thursday, while the socialist Left party slipped to 7%, down 2% on last month.

-In a separate sampling the polling institute Wahlen on Thursday put Merkel's conservatives on 27% with the Greens close behind on 26%.
+In a separate sampling on Thursday, the Forschungsgruppe Wahlen polling agency put Merkel's conservatives at 27%, with the Greens close behind at 26%.

 Dissatisfaction with Merkel government

-Those who were satisfied or very satisfied with the coalition's work made up only 28%.

-In a separate YouGov survey a majority of 52% wanted a fresh federal election.
-Only 27% pleaded for continuation of Merkel's coalition cabinet.
+In a separate YouGov survey, a majority of 52% wanted a fresh federal election.
+Only 27% called for a continuation of Merkel's coalition government.

 The most preferred future coalition wanted by 25% of respondents was an alliance of the Greens, SPD and Left party.